DCC-EX/dcc-ex.github.io/docs/reference/software/advanced-config-h.rst

 Non-standard Motor Shields
 --------------------------

-See also: :ref:`Motor Shield basic config.h <reference/software/reference/software/basic-config-h:motor shield definition (mandatory)>`
+See also: :ref:`Motor Shield basic config.h <basic-config-h-motor-shield>`

 Further pre-defined shield names can be found in the code file MotorDrivers.h although their presence there does not necessarily mean that we can provide support for issues.